Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 # README

 This document aims to summarise the result of a 2-month computational internship.
 The contents include:
-- NIPMAP results reproduction with MIBI images of TNBC of Keren et al (2021)
-- re-application of NIPMAP on the bone cancer dataset (from Lukas Hatscher)
+- application of NIPMAP on the bone cancer dataset (from Lukas Hatscher)
 - comparison and interpretation of the method output & conclusions

 This README file bases on the original [NIPMAP GitHub repository](https://github.com/jhausserlab/NIPMAP/tree/main) and [publication](https://www.nature.com/articles/s41467-023-42878-z) by El Marrahi et al. 2023